Financial-Times/origami/apps/for-everyone-website/src/content/docs/getting-started/technical-guide/package-manager-npm.md

 ### HTML from Storybook

-This example shows including a button which is described by an "[onboarding tooltip](/components/tooltip/#onboarding-tooltips)" using HTML copied from [Storybook](https://o3.origami.ft.com):
+This example shows including a button which is described by an "[onboarding tooltip](/components/tooltip/#onboarding-tooltips)".
+It includes HTML copied from the [HTML tab in Storybook](https://o3.origami.ft.com/?path=/story/core-o3-tooltip--onboarding-tooltip):

 ```html
 <body data-o3-brand="core">